 St Columba’s United Reformed Church

-St Columbas, Oxford United Reformed Church was formed in 1908 as a chaplaincy to Reformed/NonConformist students at Oxford University.
-By 1914, the chaplaincy had grown and become an English Presbyterian Church.
+St Columba’s United Reformed Church, Oxford has its roots in 1908, when a a chaplaincy to Presbyterian students at Oxford University was launched.
+By 1914, the chaplaincy had grown and become a congregation of the Presbyterian Church of England.
 Originally we were home to a significant number of people of Scots ancestry.
 Over the years, we’ve become more diverse in ancestry and age while retaining a Celtic feel and a ministry to students.
-(Currently, we are enjoying a mini-explosion of children under the age of 6!)
 Throughout the years we have remained committed to preaching and embodying a searching and thought-provoking gospel.
-Our site in the city centre enables us to carry out a ministry of welcome for diverse peoples; in 2009, we won a Multicultural Ministry Award from the United Reformed Church.
-For the last five years, we have enjoyed a ministry and mission with lesbian, gay, bisexual and transgendered people called FirstSunday – a safe and affirming place to explore issues of faith.
-We like to say at the beginning of every service: Whoever you are, and wherever you are on life’s journey, you are welcome here!
+Our site in the city centre enables us to carry out a ministry of welcome for diverse peoples; including a ministry with lesbian, gay, bisexual and transgendered people called FirstSunday – a safe and affirming place to explore issues of faith.
+We partner with other city centre churches in the Oxford Winter Night Shelter for homeless people, and with local charity Archway on loneliness issues.
+Through the URC’s ‘Commitment for Life’ programme we support the Palestinian Agricultural Relief Committee, which works in Israel/Palestine.